KWHYTHUB/mods/mods-v2/cvolton.betterinfo/about.md

 # BetterInfo

 The best epic modification ever made for Geometry Dash is here!
-BetterInfo, now available for Geode!
+BetterInfo, now available for Sapphire!

 ## Features
 - Profiles for unregistered users